pyranha-labs/vectorgrep/README.md

 - Supports Python 3.10+
 - Supports Linux systems with x86_64 architecture
-  - Ubuntu Focal (20.04) and above out of the box
+  - Ubuntu Focal (20.04), Debian Bullseye (11), and above out of the box
   - Ubuntu Trusty (14.04) and above with gcc-9/g++-9 installed
-  - Other Linux distros may work, but are not guaranteed
+  - Other Operating System configurations may work, but are not tested/guaranteed
+    - Linux distros other than Debian/Ubuntu should work, assuming GLIBC is high enough
     - May be able to be built on Windows/OSX manually
     - More platforms are planned to be supported (natively) in the future
 - Some regex constructs are not supported by Vectorscan/Hyperscan in order to guarantee stable performance
   - For more information refer to: [Unsupported Constructs](https://intel.github.io/hyperscan/dev-reference/compilation.html#unsupported-constructs)